The trend towards healthy eating continues unabated

-Uwe Benz is an enthusiastic and experienced master baker and food technologist, and has headed the FRITSCH Technology Center since 2017.
+Uwe Benz is an experienced and enthusiastic master baker, food technologist and currently the Sales Director of Line Solutions.
 His favorite snack: Because of where he grew up, it has to be the pretzel.
 He can eat them any time – best of all in new variations and with all kinds of different toppings.
 His favorite toping is a mixture of pumpkin seeds, sunflower seeds, sesame seeds, and coconut.

-The FRITSCH Technology Center offers a fully-equipped, 4,600 m² baking centre to our customers.
+The World of Baker offers a fully-equipped, 4,600 m² baking center to our customers.
 FRITSCH's complete line and machine programme is naturally at your service – from the smallest ROLLFIX to the industrial production lines from the FRITSCH IMPRESSA programme.
 This means baking technology at its best.
-This is how the FTC, coupled with the expertise and passion of its employees, offers our customers the best possible support.
+This is how the WoB, coupled with the expertise and passion of its employees, offers our customers the best possible support.